UoB-COMSM0166/2025-group-2/README.md

 ## Implementation

-The base behind our game is the traditional Suika Game, with added twists like double player mode, shop function, new tools and random incidences occuring during gameplay.
+The base behind our game is the traditional "Merge Fruit" game, with added twists like double player mode, shop function, new tools and random incidences occuring during gameplay.

 <p align="center">
 <img width="40%" src="./images/first-version-gameplay.gif">